LMI Family in Hungary

 - The family must meet United States Immigration requirements as well as provide a complete dossier of paperwork to Hungarian officials.

+Families are required to adopt in birth order with the adopted child being the youngest.
 Complete medical information, social and legal profile of the child, and photo and video are provided for every referral.
 A private English-Speaking Physician will do the evaluation on the child prior to referral.
 The paperwork can be registered anytime after homestudy is complete and submitted.

 The wait for referral is determined by a number of factors, and each adoption case will depend on these factors to determine the unique wait time for each case:

 Families will receive a photo, medical.
 You will have a month to accept this referral.